 Pro-tip: Use the side with the finest holes on your cheese grater since larger pieces of cheese are likely to clump.

-1. Cook the Pasta: In a large saucepan bring 3 quarts of water to a boil.
+1. Cook the Pasta: Bring 3 quarts of water to a boil in a large saucepan.
 Add the pasta and salt and stir occasionally.
 The pasta needs to be cooked just to al dente, typically 2 minutes less than the recommended cooking time on the package.
 Reserve 1 cup of the water you cooked the pasta in prior to straining.

 2. Toast Black Pepper: Melt 2 tablespoons of butter in a 10-inch skillet over medium heat.
 Add the pepper and cook until the pepper is toasted approximately 1 minute.